 Update regarding Municipal Court

-Municipal court has been cancelled for the month of April.
+Municipal Court hearings are being transitioned to virtual hearings, until further notice.
 Municipal Court Judge Ed Phillips has made this determination in consultation with the Court Administrator and city staff.
 Staff will notify everyone we can about rescheduling dates for the future.

-Scheduled court dates in May will be determined at the end of April as more information becomes available.
-If you have received a summons to appear in municipal court, please call prior to your scheduled appearance date to confirm Court will be in session.
+If you have received a citation or summons to appear in Municipal Court, please call prior to your scheduled appearance date to confirm Court procedures.
 Please direct any additional questions to the court through their email at email@example.com or you may reach them by phone at (210) 945-1799.

 We continue to monitor the COVID-19 situation and will follow guidance from Local, State and Federal health officials and government agencies, so we can make ongoing assessments and consider ways to further support our customers and communities as needs unfold.
 Please take care.